WojtekCie/Dynamic_Reference_Frame_Switching_for_Intuitive_Robot_Teleoperation/README.md

-# Advanced Teleoperation Control for Redundant Manipulators (Kinova Gen3)
+# Advanced Teleoperation Control for Redundant Manipulators

 ## 📌 Project Overview
-This project focuses on developing an advanced teleoperation algorithm for robotic manipulators (specifically 6-DOF and 7-DOF Kinova Gen3).
+This project focuses on developing an advanced teleoperation algorithm for robotic manipulators (specifically 6-DOF).
 The primary goal is to reduce the operator's cognitive load and improve precision in complex, remote manipulation tasks.

 The system implements Closed-Loop Inverse Kinematics (**CLIK**), dynamic on-the-fly **Reference Frame Switching**, and mathematical singularity avoidance using the **Damped Least Squares (DLS)** method.